JetBrains/teamcity-documentation/topics/perforce-workspace-handling-in-teamcity.md

 1. Add the `teamcity.agent.failBuildOnCleanCheckout=ignoreAndContinue` parameter to your build configuration to explicitly [disable clean checkouts](perforce-workspace-handling-in-teamcity.md#Forced+Protection+Against+Clean+Checkout).

-2. Since you will need to make adjustments to a workspace before the checkout starts, enable [Bootstrap steps](https://youtrack.jetbrains.com/issue/TW-14646/Ability-to-run-custom-task-before-a-branch-is-checked-out-on-agent-bootstrap-steps).
+2. To make adjustments to a workspace before the checkout starts, enable [Bootstrap steps](https://youtrack.jetbrains.com/issue/TW-14646/Ability-to-run-custom-task-before-a-branch-is-checked-out-on-agent-bootstrap-steps).

 3. Add one or multiple command-line or script steps to your configuration and check their **Run during bootstrap** option.
 These bootstap steps should do the following: